ray-project/ray/doc/source/ray-air/check-ingest.rst

 Configuring Ingest Per-Dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is common to need to customize processing per-dataset.
+It is common to customize processing per-dataset.
 For example, you may want to enable sharding
 on a validation dataset, disable preprocessing of an auxiliary dataset, or adjust ingest strategy per dataset.

 Each DataParallelTrainer has a default per-dataset config given by a ``Trainer._dataset_config`` class field.
 It is a mapping
-from dataset names to ``DatasetConfig`` objects, and implements the default policy described in :ref:`Ingest Basics <ingest_basics>`:
+from dataset names to ``DatasetConfig`` objects, and implements the default behavior described in :ref:`Ingest Basics <ingest_basics>`:

 .. code:: python